unrealwork/atsd-use-cases/research/us-visa-refusal/README.md

 | United Arab Emirates  | 9.8                 | 8.0                     | 4.0                 | -5.8              |
 ```

-How much was earned from visa applications that were submitted but denied?
-We can load visa refusal rates from
+Import visa refusal rates from
-[travel.state.gov](https://travel.state.gov/content/dam/visas/Statistics/Non-Immigrant-Statistics/RefusalRates/FY16.pdf) into ATSD as a series, and then calculate the
-total dollar amount earned from visas that were denied.
-In 2015 Mexico topped the list for paying the most for refused visa applications at **$59,794,320**, with India coming in
-at a close second at **$47,992,945**.
+[`travel.state.gov`](https://travel.state.gov/content/dam/visas/Statistics/Non-Immigrant-Statistics/RefusalRates/FY16.pdf) to ATSD as a series, and calculate the dollar amount earned from denied visas.
+In 2015 Mexico paid the most for refused visa applications at **$59,794,320** with India at a close second paying **$47,992,945**.

 ```sql
 SELECT  t1.tags.country AS "Country", t1.value AS "Total Visas Issued", t2.value AS "Visa Refusal Rate",